testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

 :white_check_mark:  **Do:** Use your real DB product, just store the data in a RAM folder to reduce IO and gain some performance boost.
 In Linux machine this can be done easily by mapping the data to the built-in tmpfs folder - This special folder's content is stored in memory without disc involvement.
-In Mac and Windows, one should generate a
+In Mac and Windows, one should generate a RAM folder using a script that can done once or automated.
+[We have conducted multiple performance benchmarks](https://github.com/testjavascript/nodejs-integration-tests-best-practices/issues/9#issuecomment-710674437) and found that this only slightly improves the performance - The other optimizations that were

 Another type of optimization you may consider is creating a RAM drive (or use tmpfs in Linux) to store the DB data and write ahead logs.